 Through the 7A Program, administrators are appointed by the Court (pursuant to New York State Law) to operate privately owned buildings that have been abandoned by their owners, resulting in conditions that are dangerous to the tenants' life, health and safety.
 The administrators act under Court Order to collect rents and use the money to provide essential services to the tenants and make necessary repairs.
 Experienced housing organizations, rather than individuals, are selected to provide 7A management services.

-When landlords do not correct emergency violations, HPD may take action to correct the action to correct the condition at the owner's expense.
+Through the Emergency Repair Program (ERP), when landlords do not correct emergency violations, HPD may take action to correct the condition at the owner's expense.
 The City is subject to laws governing procurement, contracting, and wages that may make such work significantly more expensive than the price the owner could obtain themselves.
 The City will bill the property owner through the Department of Finance for the cost of the emergency repair plus related fees and/or for the cost of sending a contractor to attempt to make repairs.
 If the owner fails to pay, the City will file a tax lien against the property.
 The tax lien will bear interest and may be sold and/or foreclosed to collect the amount owed.
-Learn more.